Body of missing boater found

 ST. CLAIR COUNTY – A body of a missing boater was recovered Friday in the Beaver Creek area of the Coosa River near Greensport Marina.

 St. Clair County Sheriff Billy J. Murray identified the man as Randy Wayne Henson, 56, of Rogersville.
-Murray said Henson’s body was recovered Friday at about 10 a.m.
+Murray said Henson’s body was recovered Friday around 10 a.m.

 Murray said his office was dispatched to a call at 7:03 p.m.
 Thursday in reference to an unmanned boat in Beaver Creek.
-Murray said the vehicle registration led them to search for Henson.
+Murray said the vehicle registration led authorities to search for Henson.

 After an extensive search, Henson’s body was located in the water.